-Some time ago, I presented an interesting python code able to draw the so-called Mandelbrot set, a fractal image with intriguing properties.
+Some time ago, I presented python code able to draw the so-called Mandelbrot set, a fractal image with intriguing properties.
 Recently, Benoit Mandelbrot passed away.
 I want to pay homage to his work by digging into more details of his eponymous image.

 In the previous post, we observed that a parameter is crucial for the resulting image: the "starting point", described in my code as (a, b) or, in the second part of the post, z~0~.
 In traditional Mandelbrot, this starting point has coordinates z~0~ = (0.0, 0.0), and with this input, the Mandelbrot set is obtained.